Pivotal-Japan/fake-ops-manager/README.md

 # fake-ops-manager
 This is  static web app for Ops Manager demo.
-This is actually fake one, so you cannot save and apply change etc.. but you can show functions of Ops Manager.
+This is actually fake one, so you cannot save and apply change etc.. but you can show functions and look'n'feel of Ops Manager.

 ## How to use
 Just